Nuu-chah-nulth Tribal Council: Roles and Responsibilities

+The NTC provides programs and services to approximately 8,000 registered members, of which about 2,000 live off reserve (NTC, 2008a).
+The Central Region is by far the largest component of the NTC at the present time.
+Some programs (e.g. child welfare, fisheries, and training) are administered directly by NTC staff on behalf of the bands.

+The NTC uses programs/services funding formula where each nation receives one portion of its funding based on its population size and one portion based on program application.
+New funding agreements are negotiated annually to account for newly negotiated treaties and the capacities within individual nations.
+As a result, emphasis is moving away from centralized programs towards band-managed programs.

 Structure and Administration

 The Nuu-chah-nulth Tribal Council draws on the resources of fourteen tribes to provide staff and expertise.
 Not all staff, however, are members of its member nations.
-The NTC is presided over by a President, Vice-President and an Executive Director.
+The NTC is presided over by a president, vice-president and an executive director.
 To ensure all areas have access to the administrative body, staff positions are organized to ensure staff coverage for all regions.
 These include office managers for the Southern and Central Region and Northern Region, secretaries, receptionists and a file clerk.
 The NTC Board of Directors is composed of the elected Chiefs from each Nation.